Jade Jones (taekwondo): 2017–2021

-20222025
+2022–2024

 In February 2022, Jones won gold at the President's Cup in Albania.
 There, she defeated Glasnovic in what was Jones' first competition since her early exit at the Olympics.
 At the European Championships in Manchester, she finished with a bronze medal after a semi-finals defeat to Patrycja Adamkiewicz.
 Jones claimed two silver medals during the World Grand Prix series.
-In Rome, she lost 1025 to Luo Zongshi, and in Manchester she also finished runner-up after she was again beaten by Luo.
+In Rome, she lost 10–25 to China's Luo Zongshi, and in Manchester she also finished runner-up after she was again beaten by Luo.
 Jones won a bronze medal at the World Championships in Guadalajara after she suffered another defeat to Luo, this time in the semi-finals.

 At the 2023 World Championships, Jones exited in the quarter-finals after a defeat to Lo Chia-ling in Baku.
-However, she then won gold at the European Games in June, after overcoming Luana Marton 20 in Krakow.
-At the World Grand Prix series event in Rome, Jones claimed the gold medal after defeating reigning world champion Nahid Kiyanichandeh.
-In the next round of the series in Paris, Jones clinched another gold with a 20 victory over Luo.
+However, she then won gold at the European Games in June, after overcoming Hungary's Luana Marton 2–0 in Krakow.
+At the World Grand Prix series event in Rome, Jones claimed the gold medal after defeating reigning world champion Nahid Kiyanichandeh of Iran.
+In the next round of the series in Paris, Jones clinched another gold with a 2–0 victory over Luo.

 In December 2023, Jones was provisionally suspended after failing to supply a urine sample when requested by the UK Anti-Doping Agency (UKAD).
-However, she was cleared to resume competition in July 2024, when UKAD ruled that confidential medical records showed Jones bore "no fault or negligence for her refusal or failure to submit to her sample collection" and stated it was satisfied not to punish her on the "very exceptional circumstances."
+However, she was cleared to resume competition in July 2024, when UKAD ruled that confidential medical records showed Jones bore "no fault or negligence for her refusal or failure to submit to her sample collection" and stated it was satisfied not to punish her on the "very exceptional circumstances".

-Jones finished with silver at the 2024 European Championships in Belgrade.
-She then travelled to Paris for the 2024 Summer Olympics, where she again attempted to become the first person to win three taekwando gold medals.
-She was unsuccessful, losing to Miljana Reljiḱ in her opening bout.
-Afterwards, Jones reflected "I came out today, I froze", and added "I'm just gutted that I didn't show what I'm capable of, what me and the coaches worked so hard to show."
+Jones finished with silver at the 2024 European Championships in Belgrade, after she was defeated by Croatia's Nika Karabatić.
+She then headed to Paris for the 2024 Summer Olympics, where she again attempted to become the first person to win three taekwando gold medals.
+She was unsuccessful, losing to North Macedonia's Miljana Reljiḱ in the last 16.
+Afterwards, Jones stated: "I came out today, I froze".